 - Sound designer: 1

 Education is an important part of every person’s life.
 Some experts claim — with scientific proof, at that — that self-education with mobile apps will someday replace most, if not all, classroom courses and institutions.
 Whether this future is close or not we don’t know, but we do know that education is already a profitable niche in today’s mobile market.
-If you have questions about how to create an educational app or would like an estimate for your own learning app, hit us up on our contact page.
+If you have questions about how to create an educational app or would like an estimate for your own learning app, hit us up for a free consultation.